Saint Petersburg Declaration of 1868: History

 The delegates affirmed that the only legitimate object of war should be to weaken the military force of the enemy, which could be sufficiently accomplished by the employment of highly destructive weapons.
 With that fact established, the delegates agreed to prohibit the use of less deadly explosives that might merely injure the combatants and thereby create prolonged suffering of such combatants.

 The Great Powers agreed to renounce, in case of war among themselves, the use "by their military or naval troops of any projectile of a weight below 400 grams (14 ounces avoirdupois), which is either explosive or charged with fulminating or inflammable substances."

 While the declaration bans the use of fragmenting, explosive, or incendiary small arms ammunition, it does not prohibit such ammunition for use in autocannon or artillery rounds.

-The influence of this declaration on international humanitarian law were elucidated in the Japanese case Ryuichi Shimoda et al. v.
+The influence of this declaration on international humanitarian law were elucidated in the Japanese case Ryuichi Shimoda v.
 The State (1963):